VoltaicGRiD/Recipe_Manager/Readme.md

 # VoltaicGRiD's Recipe Manager
 Intended to be used with Newsboat as a 'run-all' solution to recipe management from RSS feeds, my Recipe Manager (RM) can download a recipe into a JSON file (named '.recipe' in my code for easier visibility).
+**Keep usage of this tool to a minimum, as it utilizes the public-facing API url available from 'JustTheRecipe.com' to retrieve its outputs.**

 My Recipe Manager is an all-console solution, no GUI is implemented, and none is in the works.